Ulcerative colitis: Nutrition

 Diet can play a role in the symptoms of patients with ulcerative colitis.

 The most avoided foods and drinks by patients are spicy foods, dairy products, alcohol, fruits, vegetables, and carbonated beverages; these foods are mainly avoided during remission and to prevent relapse.
 In some cases, especially during the flare period, the dietary restrictions of these patients can be very severe and can lead to a compromised nutritional state.
 Some patients tend to eliminate gluten spontaneously, despite not having a definite diagnosis of coeliac disease, because they believe that gluten can exacerbate gastrointestinal symptoms.

 Many patients with ulcerative colitis tend to follow restrictive diets to control symptoms.
-Usually lactose-free diets is the most common diet followed by patients with ulcerative colitis (21.3%% vs 11.6% controls), followed by gluten-free diet (23.4% vs 9.3% in controls).
+Usually, lactose-free diets are the most common diet followed by patients with ulcerative colitis (21.3%% vs 11.6% controls), followed by gluten-free diet (23.4% vs 9.3% in controls).
 Low-FODMAP diet adoption is usually minimal.
 Fibre avoidance is higher in patients with Crohn's disease (45%) compared to controls (5%).